 Let’s imagine your innovative product for your market is this delicious cake!

 In real life, you might have to attempt to bake and tweak the recipe several times until you create the best cake in the world!
 That is why innovation is about excellent execution.

 Design Thinking is like a baking theory course.
 You learn about flavors, ingredients, techniques, decorating.

 Design Thinking is a mindset.
 A way of thinking about problems.
 You have to figure out how to apply the mindset and methods.

-It is a clear process to kick off a project.
+It is a straight-forward process to kick off a project.
 It’s helpful to validate your ideas.
-You still need to implement, launch, and iterate.
+Yet, you still need to implement, launch, and iterate.